aws-samples/aws-iot-ota-deployment-tool/README.md

     * when you use this tool for deploying an OTA firmware update, set this value to 1.
 Use a value larger than 1 for repeated testing purpose.
 This tool will deploy the same OTA job repeatedly for $Rounds times; if failure happens, the deployment will stop and the rest of the $Rounds will be skipped.
 * StreamID:
     * input the stream id you would like to use in the test.
 The stream will be deleted after the test is completed.
+* PrivateKey (optional):
+    * the private key in base64 format, it is optional.
+We will keep md5 in JSON file as default, if user didn't provide this item, otherwise use signature instead of md5.

 ### Example: